vauchey/GroundTrueHighAccuracyDataset/README.md

 We try to provide to the community some datasets done with a reference position with best positioning systems avaiblaibles in all conditions.
 The datasets ground True is done with a Landyns ([IXblue](https://www.ixblue.com/)) IMU based on fiber-optic-gyroscope (FOG), which is a technology wich ensure very low shift and noise between two gps position or when the gps accurancy become low.
 In addition of this very high accurate IMU, we're also using a postprocessing application ([APPS](https://www.ixblue.com/products/apps)) coupled whith a GPS RTK [septentrio](https://www.septentrio.com/) .
-The goal of this application is to increase the accurancy of ground true position expecially when there is tree/tunnel by doing forwar/backward Kallman Filter.
-Landyn IMU is an "old" IMU without new firmware release but with better FOG than IMU currently saled for civil application by [IXblue](https://www.ixblue.com/).
-The fact to use APPS software give the possibility to use processing algorithms numpy reinterpret castzof last IMU saled by Ixblue on our Landyn.
+The goal of this application is to increase the accuracy of ground true position especially when there is tree/tunnel by doing forward/backward Kallman Filter.
+Landyn IMU is an "old" IMU without new firmware release but with better FOG than IMU currently in sale for civil application by [IXblue](https://www.ixblue.com/).
+The fact to use APPS software give the possibility to use processing algorithms used on the last IMU in sale by ([IXblue](https://www.ixblue.com/)) on our Landyn.

 ## IMU COMPARAISON :
 | IMU  | LANDYN ([IXblue](https://www.ixblue.com/))        | ATLANS ([IXblue](https://www.ixblue.com/))  | RT 3000 ([Oxts](https://www.oxts.com/))